halledevlin/halledevlin.github.io/LFA/279_Thule.md

 What is truly unique about the D-type asteroids is that their composition is possibly the closest of all Solar System bodies to the original building blocks of the rocky planets, like Earth.
 According to current planetary formation theory, after the Solar System's original, formless mass coalesced into a "pre-planetary disk" around the Sun.
 The material in this disk then condensed into stones, then asteroids, then planets.
 Some of those asteroids never became planets--these mostly reside in the asteroid belt.
 The asteroids closer to the Sun--the "inner belt"--got a sort of heat-treatment, much like the rocky planets (Earth, Mars, Mercury, and Venus) that boiled off a lot of the organics, and even melted the rock and metal comprising them, allowing the metal to settle into the heart of the planet (or asteroid), leaving a hard, rocky surface covering a deep, metallic core.
 Thule and the other D-types were too far away from the Sun to get such a heat treatment, and so probably better resemble the material form that all the bodies further in started from.

-One advantage of this undifferentiated carbon-silicate composition (at least for speculative story-telling) is the potential for impact-formation of <a name="materials">unusual materials</a>unusual materials.
+One advantage of this undifferentiated carbon-silicate composition (at least for speculative story-telling) is the potential for impact-formation of <a name="materials">unusual materials</a>.
 Mining just such a (fictional) material is the reason my characters head out to Thule.
 Silicate materials with very different properties (such as structure or density) than normally found on Earth have been found in meteorite craters, which opens up all kinds of interesting possibilities for what we might eventually find, *out there,* where asteroids collide at relative speeds of thousands of kilometers a second, with no atmosphere to slow them down.
 Though these collisions are far more rare than in the unrealistically dense asteroid fields portrayed in Star Trek, they can still pack quite a wallop.
 (See my calculations for the astronomical stresses and pressures that might be involved in such a collision [here](LFA_calculations.xlsx).)
 It also opens up possibilities for interesting scenery--what would these materials, should they be shown at the surface, *look* like?

 <p class="nofloat"> </p>